-Micon performed various iterations with 3-D variograms, in order to identify the best parameters for the deposits of the Candelones Project.
+Micon performed iterations with 3-D variograms, in order to identify the best parameters for the deposits of the Candelones Project.
 First, down-the-hole variograms were constructed for each zone, to establish the nugget effect to be used in the modelling of the 3-D variograms.
-Variograms have to be performed on regular coherent shapes with geologic support, and the Candelones Extension had to be split into east and west lenses due to the changing orientation of the deposit.
+For the underground resource for the Candelones Extension deposit, Micon needed to combine all of the 7 separate veins into one single domain in order to achieve a meaningful variogram, due to small amount of data available within the defined, individual, zones interpreted.